abhi152003/speedrun_stylus/README.md

    docker compose down && docker volume rm typescript_db_data && docker compose build web --no-cache && docker compose up
    ```

-#### 3. Environment Variables Not Loading

-Make sure your `.env` file is properly configured:

-- Check that the file is named exactly `.env` (not `.env.txt`)
-- Ensure all required API keys are populated
-- Restart the Docker containers after making changes

-#### 4. Frontend Changes Not Reflecting

-If you've made frontend changes and restarted Docker containers but don't see the updates:

-- **Important**: You must clear your browser cache before restarting containers for frontend changes to take effect
-- Frontend changes require cache clearing to take effect after container restart

-#### 5. Port Already in Use

-If port 3000 is already in use:

-- Stop any other applications using port 3000
-- Or modify the port in the Docker configuration

----

 ## 💫 Checkpoint 1: Frontend Magic